polyccon/cv/CV.md

 * 2018, __ASI Fellowship__,  project with SherlockM engineering team,  at ASI Data Science.

 SherlockML is a data science development platform, developed by ASI Data Science.
 I developed an automatic machine learning [API](https://hopper.api.sherlockml.io) - ask me for a key
+The results of this work were presented at the ASI Demo Day event, 9th March 2018.

 * 2017, Work Experience in Node at Filament, Machine Learning and AI company, London